deepflowio/docs/translate/translated/06-guide/01-ee-tenant/02-dashboard/99-panel/10-text.md

 # Text

-Text is often used for overall description and tips in the Dashboard.
+Text is often used for overall description and tips in the dashboard.

 ## Overview Introduction